-Types of Treatment
+Types of Cancer Treatment

 There are many types of cancer treatment.
 The types of treatment that you receive will depend on the type of cancer you have and how advanced it is.

 Some people with cancer will have only one treatment.
-But most people have a combination of treatments, such as surgery with chemotherapy and/or radiation therapy.
+But most people have a combination of treatments, such as surgery with chemotherapy and radiation therapy.
 When you need treatment for cancer, you have a lot to learn and think about.
 It is normal to feel overwhelmed and confused.
 But, talking with your doctor and learning about the types of treatment you may have can help you feel more in control.
-Our Questions to Ask Your Doctor About Treatment may help.
+Our list of Questions to Ask Your Doctor About Treatment may help.